 Every man with curly hair knows the struggle is real.
 This hair type can be unruly and hard to tame most of the time.
-While some may think that curls should be shaved off or may not work for their face shape, we have got you covered with ten sexy curly hairstyles for men that will change the way you channel your wavy locks.
+While some may think that curls should be shaved off or may not work for their face shape, we have got you covered with sexiest curly hairstyles and haircuts for men that will change the way you channel your wavy locks.

 The undercut may be military-inspired, but done with curls and it is an entirely different look.
 Curls add a bit more dimension and fullness to this favourite hairstyle.
 Channelling your curls in an undercut is a great approach to tame your locks for a few reasons.
 Particularly for gentlemen with unruly curls, an undercut boasts shorter sides, meaning the only curls you will need to manage are the ones up top.
 Further, an undercut looks great with different lengths, so you are free to go for any length that suits your individual face shape.